 We all know the rule of thumb when it comes to sunscreen: Wear it all day, every day.
 However, that being said, the topic of wearing sunscreen with makeup — especially wearing sunscreen with foundation — is not so cut and dry, as it brings up a series of questions and concerns.
 What level of protection do you really need?
 Should you reapply?
-Is SPF in foundation enough?
+Is SPF in your foundation enough?
 Should I apply my sunscreen under my makeup?
-We could go on and on, right?
-Here to help us practice safe-sun (and settle our burning curiosity!) is New York City-based dermatologist, Dr. Bruce Katz of Juva Skin.
+We could go on and on.
+Here to help us practice safe-sun (and settle our burning curiosity!) is New York City dermatologist, Dr. Bruce Katz of Juva Skin.

 Simple: “SPF 30,” says Dr. Katz.
 “I tell my patients to apply it evenly all over until it vanishes.
 And for both UVA and UVB protection, it’s important to look for these three ingredients: Zinc Oxide, Titanium Dioxide and Avobenzone,” he says.

 Hey!
 Your makeup already has SPF in it, so that should have you covered, right?
 Wrong.
 “Don’t rely on makeup for the best source of SPF as it’s notoriously unreliable in terms of the level of protection.
 Plus, makeup isn’t always applied evenly and comes off easily — thus, decreasing optimal coverage.
-You want to wear sunscreen underneath your cosmetics and it actually provides a better base for your makeup application,” says Dr. Katz.
+You want to wear sunscreen underneath your foundation and it actually provides a better base for your makeup application,” says Dr. Katz.

 He also recommends waiting a few minutes before applying your foundation, so as to allow your sun protection to set and really penetrate the skin!